 Different sugar levels, fruits and vegetables from the French overseas territories and foods consumed by vegetarians have now been added to the CIQUAL 2020 table

 For the very first time, the 2020 version of the CIQUAL table provides data on the details of individual sugars (lactose, fructose, glucose, sucrose, maltose and galactose) in the main contributors to sugar intake.
-This addition follows on from ANSES's opinion on the updating of the French National Health & Nutrition Programme guidelines (2016), which set an upper intake level of 100 grams per day for total sugar consumption (excluding lactose and galactose).
+This addition follows on from ANSES's opinion on the updating of the French National Health & Nutrition Programme guidelines (PDF) (2016), which set an upper intake level of 100 grams per day for total sugar consumption (excluding lactose and galactose).

 Sampling of over a hundred fruits and vegetables from metropolitan France and the islands of Martinique and Reunion ("Colombo" papaya, green banana, chayote, okra, yam, etc.), has also ensured production of more up-to-date, reliable and comprehensive data.

 ANSES constantly strives to adapt its work to the new food practices of the French population.
 The CIQUAL table therefore now includes complete nutritional composition data on ingredients (tofu, plant-based drinks, etc.) and processed products consumed as part of a vegetarian diet.

 A user survey to help define CIQUAL's future directions

 To understand users' expectations and better meet their needs, a working group was commissioned to conduct a satisfaction survey and enquiries.